Tinkerforge/doc/source/Software/API_Bindings.rst

  }

-After that you have to add the internet permssion (to be able to use the network):
+After that you have to add the Internet permission (to be able to use the network):

 .. code-block:: xml